BUS 0028. Independent Study

 Hours: 72 (54 lecture, 18 laboratory)

-Design and use of "what-if" analysis, static and dynamic web pages, financial functions, data and lookup tables, amortization schedules and templates.
+Design and use of "what-if" analysis, data analytics and charting, financial functions, data and lookup tables, amortization schedules and templates.
 Includes working with multiple worksheets and workbooks, analyzing worksheet results, sorting and querying a worksheet database, using macros, and integrating software.
 (CSU)

 BUS 0260.
 Introduction to Business